Supernova: Light curves

 Typical light curves for several types of supernovae; in practice, magnitude and duration varies within each type.
 See Karttunen et al. for Type Ia, Ib, II-L and II-P; Modjaz et al. for Type Ic and IIb; and Nyholm et al. for Type IIn.

-The ejecta gases would dim quickly without some energy input to keep them hot.
-The source of this energy—which can maintain the optical supernova glow for months—was, at first, a puzzle.
+The material ejected by a supernova would dim quickly without some energy input to keep them hot.
+The source of this energy—which can maintain the optical emission for months—was, at first, a puzzle.
 Some considered rotational energy from the central pulsar as a source.
 Although the energy that initially powers each type of supernovae is delivered promptly, the light curves are dominated by subsequent radioactive heating of the rapidly expanding ejecta.
 The intensely radioactive nature of the ejecta gases was first calculated on sound nucleosynthesis grounds in the late 1960s, and this has since been demonstrated as correct for most supernovae.
 It was not until SN 1987A that direct observation of gamma-ray lines unambiguously identified the major radioactive nuclei.